RosterElf Logo

 ATTENDANCESHIFTS

-Outlines expectations for accepting rostered shifts and attendance requirements.
-Covers notification procedures for absences, no-shows and consequences for repeated non-attendance.
+Outlines expectations for accepting rostered shifts and attending work — notification of absences, no-shows and consequences for repeated non-attendance.

 Read more